Speaker 04.24.25

 Amanda Halter is managing partner of the firm’s Houston office, a national authority on environmental & natural resources law and policy, leader of Pillsbury’s multidisciplinary Crisis Management Focus team, and co-leader of the firm’s award-winning COVID-19 Response team.

 Amanda represents domestic and global industrial clients on complex U.S. regulatory and environmental liability matters and effective strategies for managing legal, financial and reputational risks in the United States.
-With extensive experience in environmental regulation, litigation and public policy, Amanda negotiates compliance and entitlement conditions, and advises on environmental liability management, transactional and business transformation opportunities, and effective stakeholder and political engagement.
+With extensive experience in environmental regulation, litigation and public policy, Amanda negotiates compliance and entitlement conditions, advises on environmental liability management, transactional and business transformation opportunities, effective stakeholder and political engagement, and regarding corporate sustainability and climate reporting and disclosures.
 Amanda believes deeply in—and delivers on—the power of dynamic collaborations to maximally access and leverage the full scope of the firm’s resources to bring innovative, efficient and value-driven advice and approaches to support our clients’ objectives.

 View More